Skielex/thinmaxflow/README.md

 Install package using `pip install thinmaxflow` or clone this repository.
 Building the package requires Cython.

 ## Graph types
 Currently, there are four different types of graphs: `GraphInt`, `GraphShort`, `GraphFloat` and `GraphDouble`.
 The only difference is the underlying datatypes used for the edge capacities in the graph.
-For stability, it is recommended to use `GraphInt` for integer capacities and `GraphDouble` floating point capacities.
+For stability, it is recommended to use `GraphInt` for integer capacities and `GraphDouble` for floating point capacities.
 However, in some cases, it maybe be favourable to use `GraphShort` or `GraphFloat` to reduce memory consumption.

 ## Tiny example
 ```python